 NOTE: All of the wet grinders reviewed below will work in both the US and Canada.

 Finally, though this isn’t a recommendation that we usually make, you should also consider the brand.
-Premier wet grinders are head and shoulders above the competition, as they .
-Ultra grinders are also good among makes sold outside India.
+Premier wet grinders are head and shoulders above the competition.
+Ultra are also amongst the best wet grinder brands sold outside India.

 READ NEXT: WHAT’S THE BEST MANDOLINE SLICER FOR FRUIT AND VEG?

 Ready to add a wet grinder to your arsenal of kitchen gadgets?
 Here are our picks for making your very own mouth-watering Indian fare at home.

 The Premier 2.0l Tilting Wet Grinder is made from all stainless steel and BPA-free plastic components, so you can rest assured that your food isn’t going to come into contact with anything that could contaminate your dishes.

 The sturdy gear construction also doesn’t use any belts, which keeps the motor cool and functioning for longer, and the grinding stones are guaranteed not to chip or powder.